Skip to main content

 Applicable taxes on returns are a crucial consideration for investors when choosing a mutual fund.
-This may prompt investors to wonder whether there are any tax-exempt mutual funds or tax-saving mutual funds.
+This often leads to the question of whether there are any tax free mutual funds or tax-saving options available.

 What are tax-exempt mutual funds?

-ELSS is the only category of mutual funds in India that offers tax exemptions.
-These funds qualify for tax benefits under Section 80C of the Income Tax Act, 1961 (Old Regime).
-Under this Section, investments of up to Rs.
-1.5 lakh in a financial year in select avenues can be deducted from the investor’s taxable income, thereby reducing their overall tax liability.
-Investment avenues listed under Section 80C of the Income Tax Act, 1961, include Public Provident Fund, National Savings Certificate, Sukanya Samriddhi Yojana etc. The combined exemption limit for all these is Rs.
-1.5 lakh in a financial year.
+ELSS is the only category of tax-exempt mutual fund in India that provides tax benefits.
+These funds qualify for deductions under Section 80C of the Income Tax Act, 1961 (Old Regime).
+Investors can claim a mutual fund exemption in income tax of up to Rs.
+1.5 lakh in a financial year by investing in ELSS, alongside other eligible avenues such as Public Provident Fund (PPF), National Savings Certificate (NSC), and Sukanya Samriddhi Yojana.
+The combined limit for all these investments is Rs.
+1.5 lakh annually.
+This makes ELSS a unique option that combines tax savings with long-term wealth creation.

 Key characteristics